 If you are inspired by this bedroom lighting idea, make sure you go and check out our pick of the best fairy lights too.

-Whether you use your bedroom for putting on makeup or for work, having an angled desk lamp is a real bonus (the Realhomes.com ed has a desk lamp on her dressing table and swears by it for accurate makeup application – especially when your eyesight isn't 20/20!).
+Whether you use your bedroom for putting on makeup or for work, having an angled desk lamp or a wall-mounted equivalent is a real bonus (the Realhomes.com ed has a desk lamp on her dressing table and swears by it for accurate makeup application – especially when your eyesight isn't 20/20!).

 Walk-in wardrobes and complex fitted solutions will need a professional lighting installation – many fitted furniture companies will sell and install the lighting as part of the package.

 Love the idea of a walk-in wardrobe?
 You'll be lusting over our walk-in wardrobe and dressing room ideas.